Abi Varghese

-Abi Varghese is an Indian-American writer-director-producer who most recently directed season 2 of Eros Now's Metro Park.
+Abi Varghese is an Indian-American writer-director-producer and the Founder and Chief Creative Officer at Infamous Coconuts, a production house based in LA and presence in New York and Mumbai, India.

-He is best known for his Netflix series Brown Nation.
+He has directed season 2 of Eros Now's Metro Park as well as is best known for his Netflix series Brown Nation.
 He is also the co-director of Akkara Kazhchakal a Malayalam sitcom that completed four seasons.
 He also directed the first episode of the Netflix series Bhaag Beanie Bhaag.

 His feature film Monsoon Mangoes, which was about an amateur filmmaker claiming to be the next film legend, starred Fahad Fasil and Vijay Raaz.

-Abi has an independent production company called Infamous Coconuts based in New York and is currently developing several digital series.
+Infamous Coconuts, the independent production company founded by Abi Varghese, is currently developing multiple digital series.
+The company has expanded its operations to include a full-service creative agency specializing in digital and advertising content, a production-on-hire model for international collaborations in the United States, and an event platform facilitating U.S. tours for global artists.

 Personal life

 Varghese was born in Adoor, Kerala and moved out to United States at the age of four along with his parents.
 He was working at Unilever for a short period before starting his television career.
 He is an alumnus of New York University.

 Raised in Englewood, New Jersey, he is a resident of nearby Norwood.